Entropy675/Entropy675/README.md

     I am a passionate software developer, hacker, and computer science student.
     <br>
     <br>
     I love learning new technologies and building cool stuff.
-I also like to look at weird, esoteric code, figuring out all its secrets...
 <br>
-    I’m currently learning Svelte & SvelteKit and am planning on using it to build my website (coming soon), I am also looking to collaborate on any project that could use my skills!
+    I’m currently learning Svelte & SvelteKit and am planning on using it to build my website (coming soon).
 <br>
 <div align="center">